LevonHill/freecodecampstuff/css/css-notes-and-projects/design/user-interface-design-foundamentals.md

 The first is the hue, which represents the general color type, like red, blue, orange.
 Let's shift to a hue that is further away from blue.
 In this case, let's use red.

-Unfortunately, this change only brought the contrast ratio to 1.49:1, which means you need to change the saturation, or the "amount" of color present.
-Let's increase the amount of red in the text.
+Unfortunately, this change onlbrought the contrast ratio to 1.49:1, which means you need to change the saturation, or the "amount" of color present.
+Let's increase the amount of red in thy e text.
 That brings us much closer to the goal, with a 3.54:1 contrast ratio.

 However, you can potentially get even closer by changing the last value, which is lightness.
 Lightness represents how much white is present in the color.